-Unfortunately, it is not practical to access the Archives unless you can evacuate the Gallery in an emergency using the stairs.
+Unfortunately, it is not practical to access the Mezzanine floor, audio visual guide or Archives unless you can evacuate the Gallery in an emergency using the stairs.
 If you wish to access the Archives and can't use the stairs, please email dennis@stanleyspencer.org.uk or telephone 01628 531 092 and leave a message for Dennis and we will make alternative arrangements to bring the relevant Archive material downstairs for you.

-Unfortunately, visitors who cannot use the stairs will not be able to see the items displayed adjacent to the stairs in detail.
+Unfortunately, visitors who cannot use the stairs will not be able to see in detail the items displayed adjacent to the stairs.